bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2014-02-05-community-roundup-15.md

 React's one-way data-binding naturally lends itself to a functional programming approach.
 Facebook's Pete Hunt ([@floydophone](https://twitter.com/floydophone)) explores how one would go about [writing web apps in a functional manner](https://medium.com/p/67d81637d43).
 Spoiler alert:

 > This is React.
-It’s not about templates, or data binding, or DOM manipulation.
-It’s about using functional programming with a virtual DOM representation to build ambitious, high-performance apps with JavaScript.
+It's not about templates, or data binding, or DOM manipulation.
+It's about using functional programming with a virtual DOM representation to build ambitious, high-performance apps with JavaScript.
 >
 > [Read the full post...](https://medium.com/p/67d81637d43)